crashoverride777/swifty-ads/README.md

 Custom ads improvements

-The remove method is deprecated, use isRemove = true instead
+The remove method is deprecated, use isRemoved = true instead

 - v6.1